DesperC/Awesome-Splatoon3-Hacking/README.md

 THIS REPO IS A HUGE W.I.P.
 Its my side side project when i literally have nothing else to work on

+This will not teach you to use mods/hacks online as that is unsafe.
+There might be a section to using camera hacks in battle replays later but thats it ****DO NOT USE ANY OF THIS ONLINE.
+MAKE SURE TO SET UP YOUR HACKED SWITCH PROPERLY****

 # Getting Started
 You're gonna need a modded switch unless you would rather use an emulator.
 Tutorials can be found here.
 If you're modding a switch with a copy of Splatoon 3 already on it, good for you.
 If you're modding a switch with no copy of Splatoon 3 I reccomend buying a legit copy.
 If you're using an emulator, follow the link to setting up an emulator.
 It will show you how to get games.
 - [Setting up an emulator + Game](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/README.md)